 He saved the truck AND the lady’s embarrassment!'

 The lady looked a little confused, and then all at once she seemed to sigh with gratitude.
-Without missing a beat, the young man smiled, and helped load her groceries into her car.
-Then he gestured for her to step back a little so he could close her trunk.
+Without missing a beat, the young man smiled and helped load her groceries into her car.
+Then he gestured to her to step back a little so he could close her trunk.

 I couldn’t hear their conversation, but the confident and kind body language of the young man told half the story.
 The bright smile and gratitude of the older woman told the rest.